 Due to the Alaska geographical landscape, logistics and transportation are often bottlenecks for weekly B2C and B2B marketing.
 Cooling capacity at local airports could relieve these hurdles, allowing farmers to cope with flight schedule changes.

 Mariculture is an exceptional opportunity for tourism.
 Seaweed and oyster farmers can provide a unique experience by giving tours of their farms and sharing their products with visitors, as is done by Hump Island Oyster Company.
-Mariculture tourism can benefit both industries by increasing sales, creating links with visitors worldwide, and improving domestic social licensing.
+Mariculture tourism can benefit both industries by increasing sales, creating links with visitors worldwide, and improving public support for the industry.

 Kachemak Shellfish Growers Co-op